< Shimano Nexus/Alfine 3, 4-, 7-, 8-, and 11-Speed Technical Information

 Alfine hubs

-Alfine hubs have the Shimano CenterLock fitting, which accepts a proprietary Shimano disc brake rotor.
-Cable-operated and hydraulic disc brakes are available.
+The Shimano CenterLock fitting of Alfine hubs accepts a proprietary Shimano disc brake rotor.
 The rotor diameter is 180mm, not the usual 185mm, raising issues of compatibility with non-Shimano caliper assemblies.
-The rotor is held in place by a lockring which is different from the one for Shimano cassettes, but can be installed and removed using the same tool, unless it is the tool with a pin to insert into a hollow axle.
+The rotor is held in place by a lockring different from the one for Shimano cassettes, but it can be installed and removed using the same tool, unless it is the tool with a pin to insert into a hollow axle.
 Several brands of adapters for common 6-bolt rotors are available.
 Or you can leave the rotor off, install the supplied cover for the CenterLock fitting, and use a rim brake.

 Nexus hubs